jonahgrant/api-documentation/README.md

 API v0 Documentation
 ====================

-The Magic Bus API is available for non-commercial use by third-party developers.
-Commercial use is strictly prohibited.

 Please note that this is an early development version of the API.
 This version is liable to break or change at any time, so we do not recommended using it for any production purposes.
+Additionally, this documentation is being used as a specification during development, so not all functionality described here is necessarily implemented.
 Please [let us know](mailto:magicbus@umich.edu?subject=API Feedback) if you have any feedback.

-The API:
-* has no usage limits (unless you abuse it to the point that we have to implement them)
-* is in development
-* does not necessarily match this documentation.
-This documentation is being used as a specification during development, so not all functionality described here is necessarily implemented.

 Known Issues which will be resolved before the v1 release:
-* Does not include arrival times for each stop
+* Arrivals method not yet implemented
 * Does not pretty print by default
-* Does not necessarily return accurate data
+* Does not necessarily return complete or accurate data

-In the future:
+Future Considerations:
 * will require developers to register with their email to receive an authentication token.
 This will enable us to track usage and contact developers regarding update and deprecation schedules.
 * will hopefully return gzip'd responses
 * will possibly use CORS instead of JSONP